cmaureir/progra-alma/lectures/week5/lecture19.rst

 * `repeat()` function

-  As the name of this function says, the idea is to generate a certain numbers of elements a determinate number of times.
+  As the name of this function says, the idea is to generate a certain number of elements a determinate number of times.

-  This function require one parameter, to repeat it indefinite times the object given as parameter.::
+  This function requires one parameter, to repeat it indefinite times the object given as parameter.::